Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 ------------------------

 We illustrate the use of Pyomo.DOE using a reaction kinetics example (Wang and Dowling, 2022).
 The Arrhenius equations model the temperature dependence of the reaction rate coefficient  :math:`k_1, k_2`.
 Assuming a first-order reaction mechanism gives the reaction rate model.
-Further, we assume only sepcies A is fed to the reactor.
+Further, we assume only species A is fed to the reactor.

 .. math::